-Margaret Stroebe broke with mainstream researchers such as John Bowlby and Elisabeth Kubler-Ross in her understanding of the grief process.
-Bowlby had reasoned that attachment behaviour has survival value for many species.
+Bowlby reasoned that attachment behaviour had survival value for many species.
 The grief response was regarded as a distressing aspect of a lost attachment – a general response to separation.

-This view gave a central place to the construct of ‘grief work’; a cognitive process of confronting the reality of a loss through death, revisiting the experience of that loss and events associated with it, prior to working towards detachment and change.
+This view was central to the construct of ‘grief work’ in the 20th century; a process of confronting the reality of a loss through death, revisiting the experience of that loss and events associated with it, prior to working towards detachment and change.

 The model infers that concentration on the aspects of our loss, and the opportunity for adjustment, can be exhausting.
 It imposes substantial changes on our life-style.
 The shock of bereavement makes the shift rather dramatic and unpredictable in some settings, and carefully controlled.
 Cultural and family norms will be powerful determinants of the tendency to approach or avoid one or other response.

 Stroebe and Schut saw everyday experience leading the individual through an appraisal process in to cope with change in their life through an active review and rewriting of our ‘story’.

 Such an approach emphasises a search for meaning; an appraisal of events and one’s own coping strategies.
 The individual, the family and the larger society to find a different place for lost opportunities and deceased people.

 So here is a useful illustration of that Dual Process Model of Coping with Loss (DPM):

 Source: M. Stroebe and H Schut The dual process model of coping with bereavement: rationale and description in Death Studies Apr-May 1999;23(3):197-224.